Toniq-Labs/fleek-iterative-deploy/README.md

 ### 7. Create a GitHub Actions workflow

 Add a GitHub Actions workflow that triggers when you push to `main` (or `master` or whatever branch you wish).
-See an example here: https://github.com/electrovir/test-iterative-fleek-deploy/blob/main/.github/workflows/test-fleek-iterative-deploy.yml
+See an example here: https://github.com/toniq-labs/test-iterative-fleek-deploy/blob/main/.github/workflows/test-fleek-iterative-deploy.yml

 As in the example, your workflow must at least do the following:

-1. set env variables so that this package can access them (see [the example file linked above](https://github.com/electrovir/test-iterative-fleek-deploy/blob/main/.github/workflows/test-fleek-iterative-deploy.yml) on how to do that, it's the part under `env:`).
+1. set env variables so that this package can access them (see [the example file linked above](https://github.com/toniq-labs/test-iterative-fleek-deploy/blob/main/.github/workflows/test-fleek-iterative-deploy.yml) on how to do that, it's the part under `env:`).
-2. run `npx fleek-iterative-deploy`
+2. run `npx @toniq-labs/fleek-iterative-deploy`

 In addition to those requirements, it's probably best to also include the following tips.
-All of these are included in [the example file linked above](https://github.com/electrovir/test-iterative-fleek-deploy/blob/main/.github/workflows/test-fleek-iterative-deploy.yml).
+All of these are included in [the example file linked above](https://github.com/toniq-labs/test-iterative-fleek-deploy/blob/main/.github/workflows/test-fleek-iterative-deploy.yml).

 1. Use concurrency with a static group and `cancel-in-progress`:
     ```